MyPetLobster/daily-records/DESIGN.md

 * Projects, a list of programming projects I've worked on, including the name, description, and status

 ### People, places, things, etc. outside the scope of the database:
+Outside the scope of the database are:
+* Financial transactions and bank account information
+* Mileage or travel data beyond time spent traveling to and from jobs
+* Personal information beyond contact information for clients

 ## Functional Requirements